kaodell/GeoXO/README.md

 ### Step 1) HIA
 #### Prep_pop_data.py
-This script loads the NASA SECAD GPWv4.11 and regrids the population density using a nearest neighbors interpolation.
+This script loads the NASA SEDAC GPWv4.11 and regrids the population density using a nearest neighbors interpolation.
 Run locally.

 Inputs:
 - 0.01 x 0.01 degree grid used for lat/lon for satellite-based PM2.5 datasets created by Hai Zhang